The easiest way to stay on top of your child's health

-Why preventive care at every stage of a child’s life makes a big difference
+How preventive care at every stage of a child’s life can help ensure they’re meeting critical developmental milestones

 Child at the doctor

-When a child develops worrisome health symptoms, such as a high fever or a cough that won’t quit, you know it’s time to call the pediatrician.
+When a child develops worrisome health symptoms, such as a high fever or a cough that won’t quit, it’s time to call the pediatrician.
 But seeing a doctor for regular preventive care is also very important.
-“There’s so much that goes on in pediatric preventive care that sets kids up for long-term success with their health,” says Katie K. Lockwood, M.D., MEd, an attending physician with Children’s Hospital of Philadelphia Primary Care.
-It’s a time when the doctor can help instill good basic health habits, such as eating well, sleeping well, and getting enough physical activity, Dr. Lockwood says.
+“There’s so much that goes on in pediatric preventive care that sets kids up for long-term success with their health,” says Katie K. Lockwood, MD, an attending physician with Children’s Hospital of Philadelphia Primary Care.
+It’s a time when the doctor can help parents learn to instill good basic health habits, such as eating well, sleeping well, and getting enough physical activity, Dr. Lockwood says.

 Preventive checkups for babies, kids, and teens are called “well-child visits.”
-With infants especially, growth and development happen fast.
+In infants especially, growth and development happen fast.
 That’s why at this stage, your child should see a doctor every month or every few months.
-After your child turns 3, the well-child visit can become a yearly appointment to take care of screenings, physical exams, height and weight checks, blood tests, and scheduled vaccinations.
+After your kid turns 3, the well-child visit can become an annual appointment to take care of screenings, physical exams, height and weight checks, blood tests, and recommended vaccinations.

-It’s clear that well-child preventive visits keep your child healthy but only if you set up these appointments.
+But well-child visits can only help monitor your child’s health if you actually set up these appointments.
 Bookmark this schedule so you know when your children should have their well-child visits.
 And read on for some of the most important reasons you don’t want them to miss these important checkups.

-You teach your kids their health is important
+You teach your kids that their health is important

-Just like brushing their teeth and staying active, kids can learn good health care habits that can serve them for a lifetime.
-Through these routine visits, they learn to trust health care providers and understand the importance of going for checkups even when they feel just fine.
+Toddlers learn from observing their parents and interacting with their environment.
+Through these routine visits, they learn to trust health care providers and come to understand the importance of going for checkups, even when they feel just fine.
 “We really emphasize the value of taking good care of your body,” says Dr. Lockwood.
+You can help get your child excited for their well-visits by playing doctor at home.

 You keep on track with immunizations

 Without question, getting vaccinations on schedule is one of the best ways to protect your child from many preventable illnesses.
-And most vaccines are given during well-child appointments.
-“The data show that when well visits went down during the pandemic, so did vaccinations,” says Dr. Lockwood.
-Your pediatrician will make sure your child gets the right vaccines at the right age, in accordance with the CDC’s recommended schedule.
+And the vast majority of vaccines are given during well-child appointments.
+It’s a great time to ask your doctor any questions you have about vaccines.
+Your pediatrician will make sure your child gets the right vaccines at the right age, in accordance with the Centers for Disease Control and Prevention’s recommended schedule.

 Your child gets important screenings

-Well-child visits are when your son or daughter receives many health screenings, including lead screenings.
-Depending on your child’s age and risk factors, the doctor may check for autism and developmental delay, iron deficiency, sexually transmitted infections, and other conditions, says Dr. Lockwood.
+Many health screenings are done at well-child visits.
+Depending on your child’s age and risk factors, the doctor may check for autism and developmental delay, iron deficiency, and other conditions, says Dr. Lockwood.

 You can ask questions and raise concerns